Out (magazine)

 Out is an American LGBTQ news, fashion, entertainment, and lifestyle magazine, with the highest circulation of any LGBTQ monthly publication in the United States.
-It presents itself in an editorial manner similar to Details, Esquire, and GQ.
-Out was owned by Robert Hardman of Boston, its original investor, until 2000, when he sold it to LPI Media, which was later acquired by PlanetOut Inc. In 2008, PlanetOut Inc. sold LPI Media to Regent Entertainment Media, Inc., a division of Here Media, which also owns Here TV.
-In 2017, Here Media sold its magazine operations to a group led by Oreva Capital, who renamed the parent company Pride Media.
-On June 9th, 2022 Pride Media was acquired by Equal Entertainment LLC known as equalpride putting the famous magazine back under queer ownership.
+Out was owned by Robert Hardman of Boston, its original investor, until 2000.
+It then changed hands among LPI Media, PlanetOut Inc., Here Media, and Pride Media.
+In June 2022, Pride Media was acquired by Equal Entertainment LLC, taking on the name Equal Pride.

-The Out100 is their annual list of the most "impactful and influential LGBTQ+ people".
+Out is known for the Out100, its annual list of the most "impactful and influential LGBTQ+ people".